 A Handy Guide To Successful Outings

-Summer is back, and great reasons to get out of the house.
+Summer is back and there's great reasons to get out of the house.
 In a perfect world, diabetes would also take a summer holiday.
 Unfortunately, it doesn’t work that way, but you can easily adapt your activities to it with a bit of preparation.

 Going camping?
 From no-service grounds to RV trips, there can be a lot of variety to your outdoor adventures depending on your preferences.
 In any case, you need a way to keep your medication and meter cool during the day.
 If you have access to a fridge, great!
 Otherwise, a cooler will work.
 Speaking of medication, always bring a bit more than you think you’ll need, just in case.
 It’s also a good idea to set alarms on your phone to remind you of your schedule for testing, injections and so on.

 Going to a movie?
 Movie theatres prohibit outside food, and their menu is full of sugar and fat.
-You can call the manager in advance to explain that you are diabetic and need to bring your own snacks.
-You could also do what many people do and sneak in your snacks—we won’t tell.
-If you decide to partake of their vittles, go for water and plain popcorn, without the butter.
+You can call the manager in advance to explain that you are living with diabetes and you need to bring your own snacks.
+You could also do what many people do and sneak in your snacks.
+If you decide to go on that route, go for water and plain popcorn, without the butter.

 Got tickets to a game or a show?
-Entertainment centres often check bags at the entrance, so it’s not always easy to bring food in.
-You can always eat a good, hearty meal before heading out, or check online to learn about on-site restaurant options.
-Many food places now offer healthy choices, and just holding back on the sweet and salty toppings will go a long way.
+Entertainment centers often check bags at the entrance, so it’s not always easy to bring food in.
+You can always eat a good, hearty meal before heading out or check online to learn about on-site restaurant options.
+Many food places now offer healthy choices and just holding back on the sweet and salty toppings will go a long way.

 Going to the beach?
-In addition to using sunscreen and staying hydrated, you have to keep your devices and drugs away from water, sand and heat—an insulated bag could work wonders here.
-Watch your blood sugar, since sunbathing and swimming may make it fluctuate.
+In addition to using sunscreen and staying hydrated, you have to keep your devices and drugs away from the water, the sand and the heat—an insulated bag could work wonders here.
+Watch your blood sugar since sunbathing and swimming may make it fluctuate.
 Ideally, you would plan out a test schedule and bring healthy snacks so the odds are on your side.

 Receive our newsletter